vasilvestre/totk-mod-manager-for-switch-emulators/README.md

 ## Acknowledgements

 - Most assets comes from [hyperui.dev](https://www.hyperui.dev/), a UI library for Tailwind.
-- See [thank-you.md](.github/thank-you.md) for a full list of acknowledgements.
+- See [thank-you.md](https://github.com/vasilvestre/totk-mod-manager-for-yuzu/blob/main/.github/thank-you.md) for a full list of acknowledgements.

 ## Support

 If you encounter any issues or have questions, please create an issue on the [issue tracker](https://github.com/vasilvestre/totk-mod-manager-for-yuzu/issues).
 We'll do our best to assist you.

-You can also reach out to the community on our official Discord server for additional help and discussions.

 ## Roadmap